dlipatov/openWakeWord/README.md

 # Added new config keys

+*piper_max_speakers*: - To set max speakers when calling piper-sample-generator.
+Used to work with [forked repo](https://github.com/dlipatov/piper-sample-generator)

+*piper_model_path*: - Path to custom tts model file for piper-sample-generator.

 *feature_data_clips*: - Paths to clips from which to generate audio features and append them to `feature_data_files` setting.

 *false_positive_validation_clips*: Path to clips from which generate false positive features file and update `false_positive_validation_data_path` setting.